 In nineteen years, nobody taught me this workflow.

+Design school didn't cover it.
+Fabric suppliers didn't mention it.
 Other decorators weren't talking about it.

 I figured it out because I got tired of losing projects to "I need to think about it."